Saoirse McHugh: 2020 elections

-McHugh subsequently received the nomination to compete in the Mayo constituency for the Green Party at the general election of February 2020.
+McHugh was nominated in the Mayo constituency for the Green Party at the 2020 general election.
 She finished seventh in the four-seat constituency, receiving 6.5% of the first-preference vote.
 She also contested the March 2020 Seanad election as the only Green Party candidate on the five-seat Cultural and Educational Panel, polling second on the first count, but was not elected.
 In December 2020, she recalled how some Green Party Teachtaí Dála (TDs) had refused to vote for her, while people from other parties had promised her a lower preference vote.

-Resignation from Green Party
+Resignation from the Green Party

-In June 2020, the party leadership proposed the draft program for government with Fianna Fáil and Fine Gael to a vote of the membership.
+In June 2020, the party leadership proposed the draft programme for government with Fianna Fáil and Fine Gael to a vote of the membership.
 McHugh opposed the proposal, stating that it was not "Greener business as usual", and that "a true Green New Deal recognizes that action to combat climate change will not be successful unless it simultaneously ushers in social and economic reforms that will distribute opportunity more fairly and tackle inequality".

 McHugh left the Green Party the following month, along with other young members.
 She stated on Twitter that it would "turn my stomach" to remain in the Green Party.
 The Irish Times reported that while McHugh had a lot of support from younger Greens, she "irritated" others who portrayed her as "big on rhetoric".
 Her departure coincided with the party's leadership election, and the party's deputy leader Catherine Martin, who had narrowly failed in her leadership challenge, asked "Why are we losing good people, and what can we do to change that?
 Maybe we have to reform the party in some way".
 Later in 2020, other prominent younger Greens also left the party.

 Described by TheJournal.ie as one of the most high-profile former members of the Green Party, McHugh has remained critical of the coalition government's environmental policies.
-In December 2020, she told TheJournal.ie "When you look at what the government is coming out with in terms of climate, they may as well be climate change deniers."
+In December 2020, she told TheJournal.ie, "When you look at what the government is coming out with in terms of climate, they may as well be climate change deniers".
 She continued environmental activism since leaving party politics, including writing on the benefits of rewilding.

+She unsuccessfully contested the 2024 European Parliament election as an independent candidate in the Midlands–North-West constituency.